JoinCalifornia: Election History for the State of California

 1936-1938: Member, Republican National Committee from California

-1940: President of the National Association of Attorneys General
+1940: President, National Association of Attorneys General

 1944: Candidate for U.S. Presidential Elector (Lost)